smznahid/data-analytics-power-bi-report/README.md

 ---

-## Step 2: Creating the Star Data Model
+## Step 2: Creating the Star Data Model.

 1. First I created a Date table with different forms of dates, this is to have a continuous date table use Power BI's Time Intelligence.